NielMc/milestone-project-heritage-housing-issues/README.md

 ## Main Data Analysis and Machine Learning Libraries
 * Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.

+## Technologies used
+* Github -
+* Gitpod - Used as a local workspace
+* Streamlit - To develop and display dashboard
+* Heroku -

+## Languages used
+* Python

 ## Refrences
 https://pythonguides.com/how-to-find-duplicates-in-python-dataframe/
 Checking for duplicated data